konradsopala/devrel-notebook/DeveloperAdvocacy/DeveloperAdvocacy.md

 - Translate feedback to tasks
 - We should advocate generally for open source software because it enables developers to be more creative and more productive
 - When a developer first signs up for your API, you often have just one shot to show them value.
 Given enough competition, there are no second chances.
+* A person who gave a piece of feedback should know what happened with their feedback and how was it used.
+That makes them feel heard and keeps them motivated to continue to share more meaningful feedback in the future.

 **Developer advocates build communities that generates new advocates**